decisionpatterns/na.actions/README.md

  * `na.constant` (deprecated: use `na_replace`)

-**Computed (univariate)**

-(Impute using a functions of the target variable)
+**Univariate**

+(Impute using function(s) of the target variable; When imputing in a table this is also called *column-based imputation* since the values used to derive the imputed come from the single column alone.)

-In "computed, univariate" replacement methods, values are calculated using the containing vector alone.
-The ordering of the vector does not affect imputed values.
+In "univariate" replacement methods, values are calculated using only the target vector, ie the one containing the missing values.
+The functions for performing the imputation are nominally univariate summary functions.
+Generally, the ordering of the vector does not affect imputed values.
+In general, one value is used to replace all missing values (`NA`) for a variable.

  * `na.n` - count of NA values
  * `na.max` - maximum